LawnchairLauncher/lawnicons/.github/PULL_REQUEST_TEMPLATE/icon_addition.md

 ## Description
 <!--
-- The bot will automatically describe icon changes in a comment.
+- The bot will automatically describe icon changes below your description (if any).
 - You can add extra notes or attach original icons that are hard to find.
 - Please make sure the title is correct.